Roslyn Chasan: Legal and corporate career

 Between 1972 and 1974, Chasan was named the head of several key committees of the California Trial Lawyers Association, the nation's largest state trial bar.

-In 1974, Chasan represented Ingrid and Heinz Breimhorst on behalf of their son Mark Breimhorst in their case against chemical company Richardson-Merrell.
+In 1974, Chasan represented Ingrid and Heinz Breimhorst on behalf of their son Mark Breimhorst in their case against the chemical company Richardson-Merrell.
 The jury decided that the widely used fertility drug Clomid caused Mark Breimhorst's deformities, and awarded the family $530,000.

 By the early 1980s, Chasan had been appointed judge pro tempore in Los Angeles County court system and an arbitrator for the State Bar of California.

 In April 1982, California Governor Jerry Brown appointed Chasan to the California Law Revision Commission.
 During her term at the agency, the commission had a 98% success rate with recommendations being passed.
-Later, in August 1982, she was appointed to the board of the Torrance Memorial Hospital Medical Center as a trustee.
+In August 1982, she was appointed to the board of the Torrance Memorial Hospital Medical Center as a trustee.

+House collapse

+Chasan and her husband Fred built a large Mediterranean-style villa in Palos Verdes Estates, California in the late 1970s.
+The house was built atop scenic cliffs with a panoramic view of the Pacific Ocean on Paseo del Mar.

+In the early 1980s, the aging city-owned storm drain system fell into a state of disrepair and after a California Water Service Company water main broke, a landslide destabilized the cliffs supporting the house's foundation.
+The family was forced to evacuate the house in 1981 and within two years the remaining portions of the property had either been demolished or fallen into the sea.
+A jury found the city was negligent in their duties to maintain the storm drain system and the city settled the case.

 Later years and death

+In the 1990s, Chasan and her husband Fred were early backers of eMusic, the first digital media streaming platform, which was founded by their son, Mark Chasan.

-Chasan and her husband moved to Rancho Santa Fe, California in the late 1980s after she retired from practicing law.
+Chasan and her husband moved to Rancho Santa Fe, California, in the late 1980s, after she retired from practicing law.
 After the death of her husband in 2005, Chasan remained in Southern California until her death of natural causes on February 24, 2023.